ShreyasP36/GaussIOD/README.md

 # Gauss Method for Preliminary Orbit Determination
 This repository contains MATLAB code for implementing the Gauss method to determine the preliminary orbit of a celestial object based on tracking station observations.
+All equations are taken from [Orbital Mechanics for Engineering Students, 2nd Edition](https://www.sciencedirect.com/book/9780080977478/orbital-mechanics-for-engineering-students) by Howard D. Curtis.
 The provided script includes the following features:
 - **Tracking Station Position Calculation**: Determines the inertial position vector of the tracking station at multiple observation times considering Earth's flattening factor.
 - **Directional Cosine Vectors**: Computes unit vectors in the direction of the slant range vector.